Merzasphor/MWSE/docs/source/apis/tes3ui.md

 ### `tes3ui.getServiceActor`

-Returns the mobile actor currently providing services to the player.
+Returns the mobile actor currently providing services, or the actor the player is talking to.

 ```lua
 local result = tes3ui.getServiceActor()